 For Catholics, there are only two out of 365 days a year that we are asked to fast: Ash Wednesday and Good Friday.
 (For those of us who get hangry, this is great news.
 Only two days!
 Surely, we can survive.)

 When we fast, we go without our normal amount of food.
 The essence of fasting is to reduce and simplify our meals.
 A helpful guideline is one regular meal plus two small meals, and no snacks in between (fluids, including coffee and tea, do not “count” as elements of a meal, technically speaking).
-The trick is that the two smaller meals put together shouldn’t be bigger than the normal meal.
+The trick is that the two smaller meals put together should still be smaller than the normal meal.

 Fasting is really about your heart.
 Our hearts are distracted with so many things — social media, work projects, finances — that we can easily forget about God.
 We feel a lack — a desire for more — and this creates space for our hearts to remember and refocus on God.